isabella232/MCW-Template-Cloud-Workshop/Hands-on lab/Before the HOL - Title xxx.md

         i.

-You should follow all steps provided *before* attending the Hands-on lab.
+You should follow all steps provided *before* performing the Hands-on lab.